-You have the option to change the slug.
-It doesn’t necessarily need to be the same as the title.
-One very good reason to edit it is to optimise the page for search engines.
+You have the option to change the slug; it’s not set in stone.
+One perfect reason to edit it is to optimise the page for search engines.

 Why change the page slug?

-A WordPress page title must be a complete sentence.
-But on a page slug take out the joining words.
-This keeps the permalink short and is good practice for SEO.
+A WordPress page title must be a complete sentence for humans to understand.
+But a page slug should be short, clear and tidy.
+Take out the joining words for good SEO practice.

-Side note: By ‘joining words’ I mean connectives (prepositions, conjunctions and adverbs) – words such as “the, a, in, and, to, because, therefore” – words that join or form sentences.
-They are also known as linking words but I like to use joining because ‘link’ means so much on the internet.
+By ‘joining words’, I mean connectives (prepositions, conjunctions and adverbs).
+Words such as “the, a, in, and, to, because, therefore”.
+These words form sentences by joining nouns and verbs.
+They are also known as linking words, but I like to use ‘join’ – ‘link’ already means so much on the net.

-Cautions to take when editing a slug in WordPress
+Cautions to take when you edit the slug in WordPress

 Be super careful when changing slugs, please.
 If you don’t know what you are doing, edits can end in dire results.